gnomikos/BGPblend/README.md

 - Python 3.6 or greater

 ## Limitation
-It only works with the publicly routable IPv4 address space.
+It only works with the IPv4 address space.

 ## License